IP Sets Integration

 The IP Sets Integration is a part of the Netify Flow Actions Plugin - a premium add-on to the Netify Agent.

-For systems using Linux's iptables firewall, tc-based QoS engines, or other common tools, the Flow Actions plugin provides a way to create high-speed IP Sets based on DPI flow criteria.
-These sets can then be used to block, shape, mark or perform other actions on network traffic.
+IP Sets can be used to implement bandwidth, firewall, and QoS solutions on routers, firewalls, and gateways.
+The Netify DPI IP Sets integration provides a way to create high-speed IP sets based on any Netify deep packet inspection flow criteria.
+These sets can then be used to block, shape, mark, or perform other actions to network traffic.

-You may also want to review alternative options for taking actions on DPI flow data - see the nftables and connection tracking (CT) labels integrations for details.
+You can also review alternative options for taking actions on DPI flow data - see the nftables and connection tracking (CT) labels integrations for details.

 Example Configuration